51FIFTY Energy Drink Jr. Late Model Series 2018

-This is an eight race SERIES in 2017 and it is televised on MAVTV!
-"The concept for the Jr. Late Model Series is something I've thought about since 2009, as I believe a restricted late model is a great place for a youngster to hone their skills in a car they can move up with throughout their teenage years.
+This is a nine race SERIES in 2018 and it is televised on MAVTV!
+"The concept for the Jr. Late Model Series is something I've thought about since 2006, as I believe a restricted late model is a great place for a youngster to hone their skills in a car they can move up with throughout their teenage years.
 We are proud that we have built a series where talent can shine in the RPM Pro Late Model Series, and we intend to do the same for the 10-16 year old crowd with the Jr. Late Model Series on MAVTV" Kenny Shepherd.

-All eight races of the Series will be televised on MAVTV!
+All nine races of the Series will be broadcast nationwide!

 1- Drivers must have prior racing experience and each driver must present a racing resume for approval.
 E-mail firstname.lastname@example.org and request a driver application